apaschenko/lenka/README.md

         'older': 'sorry, I forgot to check it', 'oldest': 'hare',
       },
-      'first time I see this cage!': 'fox'
+      'first time I see this cage!': 'fox',
+      'I\'m too lazy to write separately for each cage': [ 'hare',
+      `I don't know who it is but it bites`,
+      'fox'
+      ]
     },
   },
 }